Skip to main content

 GOPPAR

 Gross Operating Profit Per Available Room.
-It is a revenue management term, which is calculated by room revenue minus expenses, divided by the total rooms available.
+Calculated by room revenue minus expenses, divided by the total rooms available.

 Group booking